CVS Sued After Revealing Viagra Description To Long Island Man’s Spouse

 “We have policies and procedures in place to ensure that we provide medications to the correct patient,” part of the statement read, according to HuffPo.“We also place the highest priority on protecting the privacy of those we serve, and we take our responsibility to safeguard confidential information very seriously,” the company finished.

-Viagra, which hit its twentieth anniversary on the market this year, is one of the most popular erectile dysfunction treatments on the market.
-Prescriptions for the drug continue to soar well into its twentieth year, with the “little blue pill” being relied upon by well over a million patients.
+Viagra, which hit its 20th anniversary on the market this year, is one of the most popular erectile dysfunction treatments on the market.
+Prescriptions for the drug continue to soar well into its 20th year, with the “little blue pill” being relied upon by well over a million patients.
 According to reporting by Fortune, Viagra has been a runaway success; Viagra brought in nearly $1.6 billion in global sales in 2016 alone.
 The pill has netted tens of billions in revenue since its 1998 debut, and continues to grow more popular by the day despite CVS scandals that enrage spouses across the country.